ldhulipala/ldhulipala.github.io/reading.md

 title: Parallelism Reading Group
 ---

 Goal: The goal of this reading group is to learn in significant depth about parallelism, concurrency and related areas.
-We're not just interested in algorithms---if you have a programming-language or systems papers related to these areas, we would likely be very intersted in discussing it.
-Talks should be fairly informal and interactive---questions are highly encouraged.
+We're not just interested in algorithms---if you have a programming-language or systems paper related to these areas, we would probably be very intersted in reading it.

 Time and Place: We meet at 4:00pm on Thursdays.
 Room information will be sent out shortly.